Federal Correctional Institution, Leavenworth

-The Federal Correctional Institution, Leavenworth is a medium-security federal prison for male inmates in northeast Kansas.
+The Federal Correctional Institution, Leavenworth (previously the United States Penitentiary, Leavenworth) is a medium-security federal prison for male inmates in Leavenworth, northeast Kansas, United States.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 It also includes a satellite federal prison camp (FPC) for minimum-security male offenders.

 FCI Leavenworth is located in Leavenworth, Kansas, which is 25 mi northwest of Kansas City, Kansas.

 Background

 FCI (formerly USP) Leavenworth, a civilian facility, is the oldest of three major prisons built on federal land in Leavenworth County, Kansas.
 It is separate from, but often confused with, the United States Disciplinary Barracks (USDB), a military facility located on the adjacent Fort Leavenworth army post.
 Located 4 mi north of the FCI, the USDB is the sole maximum-security penal facility for the entire United States military.
 USP Leavenworth was the largest maximum-security federal prison in the United States from 1903 until 2005, when it was downgraded to a medium-security facility.

 The former civilian penitentiary was built by prisoners from the original USDB.
 Additionally, the military's medium-security Midwest Joint Regional Correctional Facility (JRCF), located southwest of the new USDB, opened in 2010.
 The USDB and JRCF operate independently from FCI Leavenworth.

 The prison has been profiled in The Hot House by Pete Earley, granted unlimited access, U.S. Penitentiary Leavenworth, a pictorial history by Kenneth M. LaMaster, the retired Institution Historian, and Leavenworth: Beginning to Bicentennial by J.H.
 Johnston III, a prominent member of the Leavenworth community.